 Prepayment risk is the risk of change, whether an increase or a decrease, in the rate at which principal is returned in respect to mortgage loans underlying RMBS, including both through voluntary prepayments and through liquidations due to defaults and foreclosures.
 This rate of prepayment is affected by a variety of factors, including the prevailing level of interest rates as well as economic, demographic, tax, social, legal, and other factors.
-Changes in prepayment rates will have varying effects on the different types of securities in our portfolio.
-We attempt to take these effects into account in making asset management decisions with respect to our assets.
-Additionally, increases in prepayment rates may cause us to experience losses on our IOs and inverse interest only securities, or "IIOs," as these securities are extremely sensitive to prepayment rates.
+Changes in prepayment rates will have varying effects on the different types of securities in our portfolio, and we attempt to take these effects into account in making asset management decisions.
+Additionally, increases in prepayment rates may cause us to experience losses on our investment in interest-only securities, or "IOs" and inverse interest only securities, or "IIOs," as these securities are extremely sensitive to prepayment rates.
 Finally, prepayment rates, besides being subject to interest rates and borrower behavior, are also substantially affected by government policy and regulation.